genesys-samples/OutboundCampaign/content/020-Voice/_index.md

 In this lesson, we will discuss the basics of getting started with building a voice campaign.
 Lets Take a look at our customer scenario once more:

 G Freight continues to grow and scale its ability to provide an empathetic experience to customers and prospects through multiple channels, the first and primary channel they focus on is voice.
-Although they are well established in their ability to take inbound interactions, their outbound capabilities today are not optimially configured, automated, and take quite a bit of manual work.
+Although they are well established in their ability to take inbound interactions, their outbound capabilities today are not optimally configured, automated, and take quite a bit of manual work.

 To begin, they know they need to design a process that automates the generated leads, taken from inbound requests on their website, and create prospective customer records that are then updated to a constantly running outbound campaign.
 Additionally, they want to ensure that numbers that have opted to not be contacted are not included or called within that campaign.